April 20, 2020

 While this bone-destroying disease, osteoporosis, can be treated, however, it’s much better to help prevent it.
 If your loved one already shows signs of bone loss, it’s not too late with lifestyle changes.
 These suggestions can help enrich your loved one’s life, adding some fun and providing opportunities for new experiences.

 It’s no secret that calcium is the king of bone health.
 For seniors, it’s especially important to maintain a steady intake to help strengthen bones.
 According to the Mayo Clinic, women over 50 and men over 70 need about 1,200 milligrams of calcium a day.
-In addition, great options include low-fat dairy, green leafy vegetables, and soy products like tofu.
+Also, great options include low-fat dairy, green leafy vegetables, and soy products like tofu.

 Nevertheless, every person should spend at least 15 minutes a day being active.
-In fact, more is always better.
+More is always better.
 Weight-bearing exercises help build strong muscles, but it doesn’t mean seniors need to become bodybuilders.
 Even the simple act of walking around the neighbourhood or through the house will be beneficial.
 Movements that encourage flexibility and balance are good choices, too.
 They help prevent falls and osteoporosis that could cause weakened bones to break.

-If your schedule doesn’t allow you to be there for daily exercises or meal preparation, a caregiver can bring movement, healthy diet, and socialization time to your loved one.
+If your schedule doesn’t allow you to be there for daily exercises or meal preparation, a caregiver can bring movement, a healthy diet, and socialization time to your loved one.
 Give us a call today to see how our home care agency can help!